danielmanderson/IcebergProject/README.md

 - openscadstl has a code and stl files for printable objects with fixed cross sections including: square cross sections with and without holes for nails; general polygonal cross sections
 - squareloopercode is a special case of PotentialEnergyFloat for the square

-For more information on the theory see the paper
+For more information on the theory see the papers

 Daniel M. Anderson, Brandon G. Barreto-Rosa, Joshua D. Calvano, Lujain Nsair, and Evelyn Sander, Mathematics of Floating 3D Printed Objects, Proceedings of Symposia in Applied Mathematics (PSAPM) (Edited by Maria Trnkova and Andrew Yarmola),